dangreenisrael/eslint-plugin-jest-formatting/docs/rules/padding-before-test-blocks.md

 ## Rule Details

-This rule enforces at least one line of padding before test blocks with a describe (newling or comment).
+This rule enforces at least one line of padding before test blocks with a describe (newline or comment).

 Examples of **incorrect** code for this rule: